International Citizens Insurance Logo

 You must apply at least 15 days before your trip, and no earlier than 6 months in advance.
 The ideal time to apply is 1 to 3 months before your travel date.

-Most applications are processed within 15 calendar days, but some can take up to 45 days if additional documentation or checks are needed.
+Most applications are processed within 15 calendar days; however, some may take up to 45 days if additional documentation or checks are required.
 Apply early to avoid delays.

 Common Reasons for Visa Denial